PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 2. **Layers**:
    * **Input Layer**: The first layer that receives the input data.
 Each neuron in this layer represents a feature or attribute of the input data.
    * **Hidden Layers**: Layers between the input and output layers where intermediate processing occurs.
 A neural network can have multiple hidden layers, each transforming the input data in complex ways.
-   * **Output Layer**: The final layer that produces the network’s output.
+   * **Output Layer**: The final layer that produces the network's output.
 The number of neurons in this layer depends on the specific task, such as classification (one neuron per class) or regression (a single neuron for continuous output).

 3. **Weights and Biases**: Connections between neurons have associated weights that determine the importance of each input.
 Biases are additional parameters added to the weighted sum to help the network fit the data better.